aws/s2n-tls/docs/USAGE-GUIDE.md

 3. Prefer encryption ciphers in the following order: AES128, AES256, ChaCha20, 3DES, RC4.
 4. Prefer record authentication modes in the following order: GCM, Poly1305, SHA256, SHA1, MD5.

-#### ChaCha20-Poly1305 Boosting
+#### ChaCha20 Boosting

-For hardware with AES-NI, then AES-based ciphers perform faster than their ChaCha20-Poly1305 counterparts.
-However, for hardware without AES-acceleration, ChaCha20 faster.
-In these cases, clients would prefer to negotiate an ChaCha20 ciphersuite for performance reasons by listing it as their first choice.

-In order to support this, s2n-tls supports ChaCha20-Poly1305 prioritization or ChaCha20-Poly1305 boosting.
-An s2n-tls server will prioritize its ChaCha20 ciphersuites over its non-ChaCha20 ciphersuites if the server configures a security policy with ChaCha20 boosting enabled AND the client sends a ChaCha20 ciphersuite as its most preferred ciphersuite.
+s2n-tls usually prefers AES over ChaCha20.
+However, some clients-- particularly mobile or IOT devices-- do not support AES hardware acceleration, making AES less efficient and performant than ChaCha20.
+In this case, clients will indicate their preference for ChaCha20 by listing it first during cipher suite negotiation.
+Usually s2n-tls servers ignore client preferences, but s2n-tls offers "ChaCha20 boosted" security policies that will choose ChaCha20 over AES if the client indicates a preference for ChaCha20.

 ### Chart: Security Policy Version To Supported Signature Schemes